-Chemistry 1050 and 1051 - Missing more than TWO laboratory sessions will result in an automatic failing grade (maximum of 49%) in the course, regardless of the marks achieved in non−laboratory components of the course.
+Chemistry 1050 and 1051 - Missing more than TWO laboratory sessions will result in an automatic failing grade (maximum of 49%) in the course, regardless of the cumulative mark achieved in the course.

-Chemistry 1010 and 1011 - Missing more than ONE laboratory sessions will result in an automatic failing grade (maximum of 49%) in the course, regardless of the marks achieved in non−laboratory components of the course.
+Chemistry 1010 and 1011 - Missing more than ONE laboratory sessions will result in an automatic failing grade (maximum of 49%) in the course, regardless of the cumulative mark achieved in the course.